The bass in detail

 Right- Bridge removed from a 1959 EB-2N shows the same cover and the push-button switch.

-Pickguard removal shows the original routing for PAF pickup and routing for the pickup selector switch.
+Pickguard removal shows the original routing for PAF pickup and pickup selector switch.
 Both pickup holes were filled and then the body was rerouted for the massive bass humbucker.

 Pickup cavity with humbucker removed.
 The remnants of the guitar pickup filling can be seen as well as the blue that the bass was last painted with.
 The pickup was topped with a later chrome cover for many years, but the screw holes for the original black plastic cover are evident.
 The neck shows the typical mahogany-maple construction and joinery that was also used on the '59 EB-2N (below left) and the '60 EB-0 (below right).